hassan-arif/chalo/README.md

 4. Sign-up/sign-in screens: scrollable forms using KeyboardAvoidingView + TouchableWithoutFeedback, a reusable InputField and custom buttons — wired with useState form handling and placeholder async handlers.
 5. Wire Clerk email auth into the app, then implement useSignUp / useSignIn flows in signup/signin screens including email verification modals and success modal handling.
 6. Adds a custom bottom tab bar (Tabs from expo-router) with four screens — Home, Rides, Chat and Profile.
+7. Add Neon Postgres (serverless driver) + Expo API routes so the app can create/read users server-side.
+Create a [user](</app/(api)/user+api.ts>) POST route that uses `@neondatabase/serverless` to run raw SQL, add a small fetch helper and the users table SQL.

 ## Technologies